GlennOlsson/Double-Up-Server/src/main/java/Docs.md

 ## /gameInfo/:id
 ### 200
-Game info has successfully been returned
+Server.Game info has successfully been returned

 ### 401
 No game with that id

 ### 500
 General exception on server

-### 501
-IOException on server

 ## /games/:token
 ### 200